Arasulingam/AI-Calculator/README.md

 # AI-Calculator

-This converts the text into numeric values and do arithmatic operations.
+This converts the text into numeric values and do arithmetic operations.

 Input Limit: 0 To 100